gmemstr/sliproad/README.md

 ## About

-This project aims to be an easy-to-use web API and frontend that allows the management of cloud storage, whether it be on the host machine or part of a remote API, alongside local filesystems.
+This project aims to be an easy-to-use web API and frontend that allows the management of cloud storage alongside local filesystems.
 While this is intended mostly for my own use, I am documenting it in a way that I hope allows others to use it!

 ## Configuration